constup/symfony-circular-reference-bug/README.md

 ### Branches

-There are 4 branches in this repository:
+There are 5 branches in this repository:

 - `master`: Blank Symfony 5.4 Web Application project.
 No code is added to this branch.
 - `bugged`: This branch contains some sample code to demonstrate the bug.
 - `not-bugged-and-workaround-1`: This branch demonstrates that the bug can be resolved simply by adding another object which implements one of the interfaces.
 - `not-bugged-and-workaround-2`: Another way to resolve the issue.
+- `expected`: An example of expected behavior.

 ### Files